clout-13/phy329_darkenergy_final/README.md

 Top level file: demo.py - Example of the project running

 Subdirectory files:
-1) visualization.py - Runs the visualizations which display the parameter sliders and resulting plots.
-2) num_solver.py - Includes all of the numerical calculations needed for the simulation
+- FriedmannEquationCPL.py - FriedmannEquationCPL class which contains parameters and setup for model universe, as well as solvers for the Friedmann Equation and universe age.
+To be called in demo.py to create visualizations from the solutions.

 ## Scientific Background